 *A Tour on Route 66 in Pulaski County DVD: Travel the 33 miles of the Mother Road in Pulaski County, Missouri, for a detailed look at the construction of Hooker Cut and scenic Devils Elbow.
 More than 260 vintage images of roadside architecture and attractions.
 (Big Piney Productions 2007) $10

 The Tilley Treasure: Historian J.B.
 King weaves the tales of the Civil War that led to the fantastical discovery of hidden gold in a field near Waynesville, Missouri in 1962.
 The story begins with the ending, the discovery of the Tilley treasure, and leads the reader through true stories of Civil War action in Missouri.
-SOLD OUT (James B. King Jr. 1991) $15
+(James B. King Jr. 1991) $15

 The First Hundred Years of Crocker: Published for Crocker’s centennial anniversary, Nellie (Stites) Wills takes on the task of detailing 100 years of living in the hills in and around the railroad town.
 Almost 50 years later her remembrances and storytelling is still a page turner!
 LIMITED SUPPLY (Nellie Wills 1968) $16.67

 *Old Pulaski in Pictures: Uses more than 250 images to present some of the rich history of Pulaski County, Missouri.
 Seminal events and life-ways of two centuries of development are covered in four topics: Rivers, Rails, Roads, and Recreation.
 The vintage photographs and postcards are accompanied by text passages and captions that expand the content and meaning.
 They range from Daniel Boone’s saltpeter mining and trapping activities, through the founding of the railroad towns, to Route 66 and the construction of Fort Leonard Wood.
 Vintage photographs visit many of the more than 30 resorts that once dotted the banks of Pulaski County’s clear Ozark streams.
-(John Bradbury & Terry Primas 2012) $24.99
+(John Bradbury & Terry Primas 2012) LIMITED SUPPLY $24.99

 *A Kid Growing Up On Route 66: Bill Wheeler had the distinct pleasure of growing up with Route 66 in his front yard.
 As a young person he got to experience the heyday and the final demise of Route 66.
 He witnessed the beginning of Interstate 44, an event that made a lasting memory for him.
 Growing up in Waynesville, Missouri and in the shadow of Fort Leonard Wood was an adventure to say the least.
 Bill left Waynesville after high school to attend college and serve in the military but the memories of Route 66 were fondly etched in his personal history.
 A Kid Growing Up On Route 66 is a firsthand account of Bill’s experiences.
 (Bill Wheeler 2015) $11.25